Assessing non-Gaussian quantum state conversion with the stellar rank: Gaussian conversion

-As in the previous section, by Lemma~\ref{lem:asr-sF}, for deterministic conversion $p=1$, this continuum of conditions is equivalent a discrete set of conditions, namely that for each stellar rank the maximum achievable fidelity with $\bm\rho^{\otimes k}$ is greater than the maximum achievable fidelity with $\bm\sigma^{\otimes m}$ by at most an amount $\sqrt{2\delta}$ ($\delta$ for pure states).
-From a graphical perspective, this means that the profile of stellar fidelities of the input is below that of the output, after lowering the former by vertical offset depending on $\delta$.
-This is easily generalised to probabilistic conversion, with a similar proof to Lemma~\ref{lem:sF-conv-bound-exact}:
+We give a proof in Appendix~\ref{app:asr-conv-bound-approx}, where we also show that these bounds may be refined when $\bm\rho=\bm\psi$ and $\bm\sigma=\bm\phi$ are pure states by replacing $\sqrt{2\delta}$ by $\delta$.
+These conditions imply that for each stellar rank the maximum achievable fidelity with $\bm\rho$ is greater than the maximum achievable fidelity with $\bm\sigma$ by at most an amount $\sqrt{2\delta}$ ($\delta$ for pure states).
+From a graphical perspective, this means that the profile of stellar fidelities of the input is below that of the output, after lowering the former by a vertical offset depending on $\delta$.
+Moreover, a violation of the bound in Eq.~(\ref{eq:asr-conv-bound-approximate0}) witnesses impossibility of approximate Gaussian conversion from ${\bm\rho}$ to ${\bm\sigma}$ with trace distance error smaller than $\delta$, even when allowing for post-selection \textit{for any nonzero probability of success}.

+In order to use these theoretical bounds in practice, we need to compute the approximate stellar rank.
+For pure states over few modes, we can compute efficiently the stellar fidelities and the approximate stellar rank using Theorem~\ref{th:profiles}.
+For many copies, however, the stellar fidelities may be challenging to compute.
+To tackle this issue, we restrict the output to be a single copy of a target pure state, which is the case of interest in most resource conversion protocols, and we use Lemma~\ref{lem:upperbound} which gives bounds depending only on single-copy quantities to recover the case of pure states over few modes: